 Should I use a Qbank to study for the PANRE?

-There are many ways to study, such as live courses, self-directed study, and Qbanks.
+There are many ways to study, such as live courses, self-directed study, and PANRE Qbanks.
 You need to choose the option that’s best for you.
-We’re a Qbank company, so we (not surprisingly) think Qbanks are an excellent way to prepare for your test.
-The article How to Select the Best PANCE or PANRE Review will help you answer these questions:
+We’re a Qbank company, so we (not surprisingly) think PANRE Qbanks are an excellent way to prepare for the exam.
+The article How to Select the Best PANCE Review will help you answer these questions:

 - Do I need to use a Qbank?